 What is a cost segregation study?

-A cost segregation study identifies building assets which can be depreciated at an accelerated rate using a shorter depreciation life.
+A cost segregation study identifies building assets that can be depreciated at an accelerated rate using a shorter depreciation life, most of which are not readily identifiable on cost documents.
 These assets may be part of newly constructed buildings or existing buildings that have been purchased or renovated.